TYPO3-extensions/gridelements/Documentation/Chapters/GridTsSyntax/Index.rst

 The **allowed** feature is used to determine those content element types the user will be allowed to use within this column.
-You can use a comma separated list of Ctype values here and as soon as this contains at least one value, any other element type will be forbidden.
+You can use a comma separated list of CType values here and as soon as this contains at least one value, any other element type will be forbidden.